 You may be thinking to yourself right now that it would be very difficult to transfer music from an LP vinyl record to a CD.
 Luckily for you, the entire process is actually very easy.
 All you need is a turntable, an amplifier and a computer with a CD burner.
 Basically, you will be recording the music from the LP directly to your computer, after which you will burn it to a CD.
 There are many awesome recording programs out there that you can use, but you can actually complete the process manually by using features that come standard with any Windows computer.
+If you are having any difficulty transferring your LP records to CD, check out our website. where you can get the job done for a great price.

 Step 1 – Connecting the Turntable